daotl/acei/spec/acei/apps.md

 ### DeliverTx

-DeliverTx is the workhorse of the blockchain.
+DeliverTx is the workhorse of the distributed ledger.
 Tendermint sends the DeliverTx requests asynchronously but in order, and relies on the underlying socket protocol (ie. TCP) to ensure they are received by the app in order.
 They have already been ordered in the global consensus by